-As part of the shift to a preventative and risk-based approach to environmental regulation, the as amended (EP Act) includes new contaminated land duties, an updated environmental audit system and a new mechanism to impose specific Obligations on Managers of Land or Infrastructure.
+As part of the shift to a preventative and risk-based approach to environmental regulation, the Environment Protection Act as amended (EP Act) includes new contaminated land duties, an updated environmental audit system and a new mechanism to impose specific Obligations on Managers of Land or Infrastructure.
 These requirements come into effect on 1 July 2021.

 Government agencies and public authorities who are 'in management or control of' land (Land Managers) will need to understand each of these new regulatory mechanisms and adapt their practices to ensure compliance with new duties and requirements.